Euclidean and Affine Curve Reconstruction: Preliminaries

 If in \eqref{e-act} and \eqref{e-gp}, we replace the rotation matrix $R_\theta$ with an arbitrary non-singular $2\times 2$ matrix $M$, we obtain an action of the \emph{affine group}, $A(2)=GL(2)\ltimes\R^2 $, a semi-direct product of the group of invertible linear transformations and translations.
-Restricting the matrix $M$ to the group of \emph{unimodular} matrices $SL(2)=\{M\,|\, \det(M)=1\}$, we obtain a smaller group which is called the \emph{special affine} or the \emph{equi-affine} group\footnote{From now on we will use the term \emph{equi-affine}.} $SA(2)=SL(2)\ltimes\R^2$.
+Restricting the matrix $M$ to the group of \emph{unimodular} matrices $SL(2)=\{M\,|\, \det(M)=1\}$, we obtain a smaller group which is called the \emph{special affine} or the \emph{equi-affine} group\footnote{From now on we will use the term \emph{special affine}.} $SA(2)=SL(2)\ltimes\R^2$.
 A generic $SA(2)$-transformation does not preserve distance or angles, but it preserves areas.

 An action of a group on the plane induces the action on the curves in the plane.
 In this paper, we consider curves satisfying the following definition. \begin{definition}[Planar curve] A planar \emph{curve} $\cgam$ is the image of a \emph{continuous locally injective}\footnote{A map $\gamma\colon I \to \R^2$, where $I$ is an open subset of $\R$ is \emph{locally injective} if for any $t\in I$, there exists an open neighborhood $J\subset I$, such that $\gamma|_J$ is injective.} map $\gamma\colon \R\to\R^2$.
 We call $\cgam$ \emph{closed} if its parameterization $\gamma$ is periodic.
-We often restrict the domain of $\gamma$ to an open or a closed interval $I\subset \R$. \end{definition}

-If, in the subset topology, $\gamma(I)$ is homeomorphic to $I$, we call the image an open (or a closed) \emph{curve segment}.
-If, in the subset topology, $\gamma(I)$ is homeomorphic to a circle, we call the image a \emph{loop}.
-Curve segments and loops that do not have points of self-intersections and are called \emph{simple curves}.
-Given a group $G$ acting continuously on the plane, the image of a curve $\cgam$ parametrized by $\gamma$, under a transformation $g\in G$ is the curve $g\cgam=\{gp\,|\,p\in\cgam\}$ parametrized by $g\gamma=g\circ\gamma$. \begin{definition} Given a group $G$ acting on the plane, we say that two planar curves $\cgam_1$ and $\cgam_2$ are called \emph{G-congruent} ($\cgam_1\underset{G}\cong\cgam_2$) if there exists $g\in G$, such that $\cgam_2=g\,\cgam_1$. \end{definition} \begin{definition} An element $g\in G$ is a \emph{$G$-symmetry of $\cgam$} if
+We often restrict the domain of $\gamma$ to an open or a closed interval $I\subset \R$. \end{definition} Given a group $G$ acting continuously on the plane, the image of a curve $\cgam$ parametrized by $\gamma$, under a transformation $g\in G$ is the curve $g\cgam=\{gp\,|\,p\in\cgam\}$ parametrized by $g\gamma=g\circ\gamma$. \begin{definition} Given a group $G$ acting on the plane, we say that two planar curves $\cgam_1$ and $\cgam_2$ are \emph{G-congruent} ($\cgam_1\underset{G}\cong\cgam_2$) if there exists $g\in G$, such that $\cgam_2=g\,\cgam_1$. \end{definition} \begin{definition} An element $g\in G$ is a \emph{$G$-symmetry of $\cgam$} if